 Call center employees interact with real customers daily.
 This means they’re on the front line when it comes to customer feedback.
 They hear what customers think and feel before anyone else.
 This feedback should be harnessed to improve service, and leveraged to enrich the training experience.

-Create safe and open communication spaces in your training program for agents to share feedback from customers.
+Create safe and open communication spaces in your call center training program for agents to share feedback from customers.
 These channels are also invaluable for asking questions during and after training.
 Discussion forums are popular communication channels for questions and feedback during training.
 However, once training is complete, webinars can be better suited for regular check-ins with agents about their experiences.

 There are some more nuanced mistakes you just don’t want to make when planning your call center agent training.
 Let’s look at the don’ts of training call center employees: